Home » Plastic Surgery Procedures » Breast Implant Removal

 A gallery of images to assist in finding the sample results you might be looking for in surgical, injectables, and med spa.

-During the consultation, we will examine your breast and implant position size, tissue characteristics, and volume and contour changes anticipated following removal of your implants.
+During your consultation, Dr. Rudderman will assess the size and positioning of your implants, as well as your soft tissue characteristics and the severity of your capsular contracture, to determine the best treatment approach.
+Many of the symptoms associated with the effects of a hardening capsule may resolve quickly after implant and capsule removal.mplant position size, tissue characteristics, and volume and contour changes anticipated following removal of your implants.
 A breast lift may be a good option at the time of removal or in the future if desired.

 Encapsulated Breast Implant